PortalToBlockchainOrganization/CryptoCount/README.md

 # CryptoCount
 Welcome to CryptoCount.

-For CryptoCount 0.3 development, please checkout phase3-analysis-rework and navigate to backend/Routes/Analysis.
+CryptoCount 0.2.2 communicates the project into TypeScript.
+To follow developments as they happen, please checkout phase3-analysis-rework and navigate to backend/Routes/Analysis/SetHistoryObjectImpl.

 # Server